 In the FIFTEENTH century, Jason's popularity had reached its peak after Philip the Good chose the Greek hero as the patron of the Order of the Golden Fleece in 1430.
-The scene depicted in the panel at the Museo Nacional Thyssen-Bornemisza shows Medea enamoured and fleeing from her homeland with Jason, the hero who had helped her secure the Golden Fleece.
+The scene depicted in the panel at the Museo Nacional Thyssen-Bornemisza shows with Jason, the hero who had helped her secure the Golden Fleece.
 They are both embarked on the Argos with the rest of the crew and are getting ready to leave Colchis (currently Georgia) to sail to lolcos (Greece) through the waters of the Black Sea brimming with dangers and surprises.
 To highlight the fantastical tone of the story, Ercole de' Roberti chose to represent the water as a dense mass that is barely distinguishable from the sky.